slaclab/pydm/docs/source/data_plugins/p4p_plugin.rst

     pva://MTEST/sub-field/subfield_of_a_subfield

-Note: currenty subfields can only be used to read a subset of data from an NTTables and can't be used to write to the subfield.
-A follow up release will add an ability to write to the subfield.
+Note: subfields can be used to read and write to a subset of data from a NTTable so long as the type of the subset of data is accepted by the widget in question.

 Image decompression
 -------------------